Christian University of Indonesia

 The university comprises two tertiary levels of education, undergraduate and postgraduate.

 History

 Founding and early history

-Shortly after the independence of Indonesia on August 17, 1945, national figures who were also prominent leaders in the Indonesian Christian community were compelled to establish The Church Council of Indonesia (DGI: Dewan Gereja Indonesia).
+Shortly after the independence of Indonesia on August 17, 1945, national figures who were also leaders in the Indonesian Christian community were compelled to establish The Church Council of Indonesia (DGI: Dewan Gereja Indonesia).

-DGI formed a commission to assess the importance of establishing a university, led by Prof. Dr. I.P.
+DGI formed a commission to assess the importance of establishing a university, led by I.P.
 Simandjuntak.
 As the result, DGI issued a resolution of Universiteit Kristen (a Christian-based-faith university) on June 30, 1953.
-The resolution, signed by Ds.
-W.J.
-Rumambi as the Secretary General of DGI in general session from June 20 to 30 of 1953, asked all churches and Christian people in Indonesia to help the completion of Universiteit Kristen morally or financially.
+The resolution, signed by W.J.
+Rumambi as the Secretary General of DGI in general session from June 20–30, 1953, asked all churches and Christian people in Indonesia to help the completion of Universiteit Kristen morally or financially.